Om1201/IT314_Project/Documentation/Interviews/Interview 2.md

 **Answer:**

 Mainly career reasons.
 I want to get into a well paying job, and I know coding skills are essential for internships and placements.
-But I also enjoy solving logical problems, so it’s a kind of both career and interset.
+But I also enjoy solving logical problems, so it’s a kind of both career and interest.

 ---